We are out to catch benefit thieves

 The Department of Work and Pensions (DWP) has targets for reducing the amount of money lost through benefit theft.

-We have an obligation to investigate housing and council tax reduction fraud.
-To help us to achieve this we have professionally trained fraud investigators with powers to investigate people suspected of committing housing and council tax benefit offences and who can undertake interviews under caution in the same way as police.
+We have an obligation to investigate housing benefit and council tax reduction fraud.
+To help us to achieve this we have professionally trained fraud investigators with powers to investigate people suspected of committing housing benefit and council tax reduction offences and who can undertake interviews under caution in the same way as police.

 Everyone who commits benefit fraud is a benefit thief.